 - Once appointed, students work on industry research problems with both an academic supervisor and an industry supervisor.
 The academic supervisor is responsible for the academic component of the student’s research, including research methodology and the production of at least one academic article per year.
 The industry supervisor is responsible for the research problem and data access.

 - The funding per PhD student is $50,000 p.a. which is paid to the student as a tax free scholarship.
 The supervisor is entitled to an allowance of $10,000 p.a.
-If the PhD student is required to undertake international travel, additional funding of $20,000 p.a. is required to cover international airfares and accommodation for up to 6-months, usually spent onsite with the industry partner.
+If the PhD student is required to undertake international travel, additional funding of up to $20,000 p.a. is required to cover international airfares and accommodation for up to 6-months, usually spent onsite with the industry partner.
 The total cost for an international PhD student is $80,000 p.a.
 The CMCRC funds all associated administration and infrastructure costs.

 - If a Cotutelle arrangement is organised with an existing partner university of the CMCRC, then the funding required for a PhD student is split between the two universities.